Begin of page section:

 Assoc.
 Prof. Caroline Cruaud, PhD

-Assoc.
-Prof. Anna Steen-Utheim, PhD
+Assoc. prof. Anna Steen-Utheim, PhD

 The University of South-East Norway (USN) is the fourth largest university in Norway and was founded in May 2018.
 It employs 1,900 staff and offers education to around 17,000 students.
 USN has eight campuses spread across the southeastern part of Norway.
 The USN has four faculties: the Faculty of Health and Social Sciences, the Faculty of Humanities, Sport and Education, the Faculty of Engineering, Natural and Marine Sciences and the Faculty of Business and Economics.
 Students at USN can study full-time or part-time, on-campus or online.
 USN offers more than 300 Bachelor's and Master's degree programs.